AleksandarShishkov/Hotel-Booking-API-chocolatechip.flavor/README.md

 The system allows for the management of hotel rooms, bookings, customer interactions, and payments.
 It is designed to streamline the room booking process, manage customer details, and handle payments securely.

+# Setup Instructions:
+Ensure to migrate the database schema by executing the following command:
+  - php artisan migrate

+Populate the database with default records using the following command:
+  - php artisan db:seed

+Run the command below to initialize the client for Laravel Passport, enabling secure authentication:
+  - php artisan passport:install

+Following the setup steps, you can utilize Postman to test the API functionality thoroughly.
+These steps ensure a robust setup and smooth operation of the Hotel Booking System API, allowing for seamless management of rooms, bookings, customers, and payments.

 # Models and relationships:
 The models are devided into four groups - Room, Booking, Customer, and Payment.
 - A Room can have many Bookings.